LoomaDesign

 Use AI upscaling for:

-Use LoomaDesign's AI product image enhancer when the source image is close enough to the real product and the job is clarity, not reinvention.
+Use LoomaDesign's AI product image enhancer when the source image is close enough to the real product and the job is clarity with no SKU reinvention.

 When Retouching Is Safer

-Some pixelated images do not need full AI upscaling.
-They need targeted cleanup.
+Some pixelated images need targeted cleanup before any full AI upscale.

 Retouching is safer when the problem appears in specific areas.
 Rough background edges, dust, small scratches, compression artifacts, clipped shadows, and uneven white background cleanup can often be fixed without changing the whole product.